3 Things You Should Do If You’ve Been Hurt By The Church…

 I recently read an article about one woman’s experience with church hurt.
 The article itself brought a certain kind of pain to my heart.
 I must admit, I’ve been blessed; I’ve never had to deal with this issue so to know that this sort of thing is happening in the church, saddens me.

-I’ve heard stories where people have left the church disappointed because pastors, bishops, or other leaders in the church were not living the good word they were preaching…
+I have heard stories where people have left the church disappointed because pastors, bishops, or other leaders in the church were not living the good word they were preaching…

-I’ve heard stories where people have left the church because they themselves were tired of being judged and condemned by the church…
+I have also heard stories where people have left the church because they themselves were tired of being judged and condemned by the church…

 And I’ve heard stories where people have left the church because they felt like the church was more concerned with money and the business part of it, as opposed to spreading the Gospel and teaching of God’s word.

 When you’ve been hurt by the church, how do you handle it?
 Leave the church?… Confront the issue?… or Bury the issue and stay?
 When people are hurt by a church or church member, how can this conflict be resolved?
 A better question would be… How should it be resolved?